Bee: As commercial pollinators

 Bees play an important role in pollinating flowering plants, and are the major type of pollinator in many ecosystems that contain flowering plants.
 It is estimated that one third of the human food supply depends on pollination by insects, birds and bats, most of which is accomplished by bees, whether wild or domesticated.

 Since the 1970s, there has been a general decline in the species richness of wild bees and other pollinators, probably attributable to stress from increased parasites and disease, the use of pesticides, and a decrease in the number of wild flowers.
 Climate change probably exacerbates the problem.
 This is a major cause of concern, as it can cause biodiversity loss and ecosystem degradation as well as increase climate change.

 Contract pollination has overtaken the role of honey production for beekeepers in many countries.
 After the introduction of Varroa mites, feral honey bees declined dramatically in the US, though their numbers have since recovered.
 The number of colonies kept by beekeepers declined slightly, through urbanization, systematic pesticide use, tracheal and Varroa mites, and the closure of beekeeping businesses.
 In 2006 and 2007 the rate of attrition increased, and was described as colony collapse disorder.
 In 2010 invertebrate iridescent virus and the fungus Nosema ceranae were shown to be in every killed colony, and deadly in combination.
 Winter losses increased to about 1/3.
 Varroa mites were thought to be responsible for about half the losses.

 Apart from colony collapse disorder, losses outside the US have been attributed to causes including pesticide seed dressings, using neonicotinoids such as clothianidin, imidacloprid and thiamethoxam.
 From 2013 the European Union restricted some pesticides to stop bee populations from declining further.
 In 2014 the Intergovernmental Panel on Climate Change report warned that bees faced increased risk of extinction because of global warming.
 In 2018 the European Union decided to ban field use of all three major neonicotinoids; they remain permitted in veterinary, greenhouse, and vehicle transport usage.

 Farmers have focused on alternative solutions to mitigate these problems.
-By raising native plants, they provide food for native bee pollinators like Lasioglossum vierecki and L. leucozonium, leading to less reliance on honey bee populations.
+By raising native plants, they provide food for native bee pollinators like Lasioglossum vierecki and L. leucozonium.

 Squash bees (Apidae) are important pollinators of squashes and cucumbers.